 - Do you have enough space for a drum kit?
 If YES, then an acoustic drum kit, but if you think you're short of space, then buying an electronic drum kit will be more convenient.

 - Is the drum kit likely to be used for performing / gigs?
-If the answer is YES, then an acoustic drum kit is the best choice.
+If the answer is YES, then you have the difficult decision of choosing either as both an acoustic drum kit and electronic drum kit will work for both.

 Drummers are moving on with times, and a trend that's been getting more widespread now is to mix acoustic drum kits with electronic drums - creating the so-called Hybrid Drum-Kits.
 So, what's that all about?

-Beginners are well served with a good range of sub-£300 5-piece drum-kits.
-Drum kits under £200 are usually junior models meant for kids, with smaller bass drums, which can be as small as 16".
+Beginners are well served with a good range of sub-£300 to sub -£400 5-piece drum-kits.
+Drum kits under £200 are usually junior models meant for kids, with smaller bass drums, which can be as small as 16" and won't last long should they want to keep at it.

 FOR EXPERIENCED DRUMMERS

-As is usually the case when you're talking about musical instruments, you get what you pay for - and when you buy a proper, expensive drum-kit, by brands such as Drum Workshop, you can be sure it's a pro-quality kit made to withstand regular gigging.
-Unless, that is, you are a "Keith Moon"!
+As is usually the case when you're talking about musical instruments, you get what you pay for - and when you buy a proper, expensive drum-kit, by brands such as Drum Workshop and British Drum Co, you can be sure it's a pro-quality kit made to withstand regular gigging.

-The DTX400K features 10 legendary drum kits and training functions plus newly developed drum pads, large cymbals and new silent kick unit.
+The Yamaha DTX432K Electronic Drum Kit features 10 legendary drum kits and training functions plus newly developed drum pads, large cymbals and new silent kick unit.

 Here's a quick list of Drum Accessories you may need.